Property Tax And Assessments: What They Are And How They’re Calculated

 How Are Property Taxes Calculated?

 The exact way property taxes work and how they are calculated can vary.
-However, regardless of the exact parameters, real estate taxes are generally considered an ad valorem tax, which is just fancy Latin speak for being based on the value of something – in this case your home and property.
-The assessed value of your home for property tax purposes could match your home’s actual value, but that isn’t necessarily the case.
+The assessed value of your home for property tax purposes could match your home’s actual value, but that isn’t always the case.
 Many states employ a lower assessment ratio when calculating tax assessments.
-For example, a state might only tax your property based on 50% of its actual value.
+Some states might only tax a property based on 50% of its actual value.